What is UC Berkeley’s Acceptance Rate and Admissions Requirements?

 UC Berkeley’s Acceptance Rate

-The UC Berkeley Admissions website reports its undergraduate acceptance rate from 2018 at 15.1%, down from 18.3% in 2017.
+The UC Berkeley Admissions website reports its undergraduate acceptance rate from 2020 at 17.6%, up from 16.8% in 2019.
 However, this acceptance rate fluctuates a bit depending on residency status.

 UC Berkeley Admissions Requirements